zenril/burger-overlay/README.md

   An example install is available at http://twitchchat.aaron-m.co.nz/do/jaxwild

-CREDITS
+## ACKNOWLEDGEMENTS

-  Zenril/Fax - Programmer and Artist
+*  Zenril/Fax - Programmer and Artist
-  WootoSmash - Shitposter and bug finder/suggester
+*  WootoSmash - Shitposter and bug finder/suggester

-LICENSE
+## LICENSE

   ???